zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is ESL Podcast episode 636.
 I’m your host, Dr. Jeff M cQuillan, coming to you from the Center for Educational Development in bea utiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide that contains a complete transcript of this episode.
+Go there to download a Learning Guide that contains a complete transcript of this episode.
 The Guid e will help you learn English faster – and give you bigger muscles!

 This episode is a dialogue between Carmen and Elias.
 I t uses a lot of vocabulary related to the ideas of laziness and being ener getic.
 Let’s get started.